flowkey/swift-android-toolchain/README.md

 - `sr build`: build via SwiftPM for Android
 - `sr swiftc`: compile individual Swift files for Android.
 Builds a `.so` library by default but advanced users can build executables and run them on rooted devices.
 - `sr copylibs (destination)`: copy Swift libs from local Swift installation to `destination` or to the current directory if none specified.
 Not needed if using the Android Studio integration (below).

+## Troubleshooting

+### Mismatching Swift versions

+If your system has a newer version of Swift than what is currently available for Android, you will need to download and link an older Swift toolchain into the `swift-android-toolchain`:

+- Download the appropriate toolchain from https://www.swift.org (at time of writing `swift-4.1.2-RELEASE` was the latest compatible version for mac OS)
+- Run the downloaded host toolchain's installer.
+On Mac the toolchain will be installed to /Library/Developer/Toolchains/
+- Rerun `./setup.sh` from the `swift-android-toolchain` directory, setting the `HOST_SWIFT_BIN_PATH` environment variable and with the `-f` flag to overwrite the current setup, like this:

+> HOST_SWIFT_BIN_PATH=/Library/Developer/Toolchains/swift-4.1.2-RELEASE.xctoolchain ./setup.sh -f

 ## Credits